gardener/garden-setup/README.md

     git clone "https://github.com/gardener/garden-setup" crop
     ```

-1. If you created the base cluster using GKE you need to convert your `KUBECONFIG` to one that uses basic authentication with Google-specific configuration parameters:

-    1. Set your `KUBECONFIG` environment variable to a file that does not exist.

-    1. Download the GKE kubeconfig:
+1. If you don't have your `kubekonfig` stored locally somewhere yet, download it.
+For example, for GKE you would use the following command:

     ```bash
     gcloud container clusters get-credentials <your_cluster> --zone <your_zone> --project <your_project>
     ```

-    1. Save the GKE kubeconfig in a local file (for example `kubekonfig`) in your `landscape` folder.
-Make sure that you assign this file to field `landscape.cluster.kubeconfig` in the configuration file `acre.yaml` that is created in the next step.
-    > The filename and path you will use in file `acre.yaml` should be *different* from the file you have set in your `KUBECONFIG` environment variable.
+1. It is recommended to save your `kubeconfig` in your `landscape` directory.
+For the remaining steps we will assume that you saved it using file path `landscape/kubeconfig`.

-1. In your `landscape` folder, create a configuration file called `acre.yaml`.
+1. In your `landscape` directory, create a configuration file called `acre.yaml`.
 The structure of the configuration file is described [below](#configuration-file-acreyaml).
+Note that the relative file path `./kubeconfig` file must be specified in field `landscape.cluster.kubeconfig` in the configuration file.

-    > Do not use file `acre.yaml` in folder `crop`.
+    > Do not use file `acre.yaml` in directory `crop`.
 This file is used internally by the installation tool.

-1. If you created the base cluster using GKE, execute `sow convertkubeconfig`.
+1. If you created the base cluster using GKE convert your `kubeconfig` file to one that uses basic authentication with Google-specific configuration parameters:

+    ```bash
+    sow convertkubeconfig
+    ```
     When asked for credentials, enter the ones that the GKE dashboard shows when clicking on `show credentials`.

     `sow` will replace the file specified in `landscape.cluster.kubeconfig` of your `acre.yaml` file by a kubeconfig file that uses basic authentication.

-1. Open a second terminal window and enter the following command to watch the progress of the Gardener installation:
+1. Open a second terminal window which current directory is your `landscape` directory.
+Set the KUBECONFIG variable as specified in `landscape.cluster.kubeconfig`, and watch the progress of the Gardener installation:

     ```bash
+    export KUBECONFIG=./kubeconfig
     watch -d kubectl -n garden get pods,ingress,sts,svc
     ```